Table of Contents

 Tips for Playing Against Mewtwo

-With most match-ups pairing two Mewtwo decks against each other, the first player to use Energy Absorption will generally be at an advantage since they can then use Gust of Wind to knock out any other Mewtwos.
+When two Mewtwo decks against each other, the first player to use Energy Absorption will generally be at an advantage since they can then use Gust of Wind to knock out any other Mewtwos.
 However, there are a few effective ways to deal with your opponent powering up Mewtwo first:

 1. Send a Mew active and slam down a PlusPower to Psywave for a one-hit KO.
+(If you don’t have the PlusPower, look for a way to first deal 10 to Mewtwo, putting it in range for the Psywave KO.)

 2. Play Super Energy Removal on Mewtwo, then use Energy Absorption yourself, threatening a KO.
 (Your opponent will often respond the same way, in which case whoever blinks first by missing an SER surrenders the KO.)